leolani/cltl-knowledgerepresentation/README.md

 # cltl-knowledgerepresentation

-A knowledge representation service (aka Leolani Brain).
+A knowledge representation service (aka Leolani's Brain).
 This service expects structures data and outputs an RDF graph.

 ### Description